moebiussurfing/ofxSurfingSplashScreen/README.md

 void ofApp::draw(){
 {
 	if (splash.draw()) return;
-	//skip other drawing during splash
+	//can skip other drawing during splash
 }

 // manual trig splash
 	splash.start();
 ```

+## TODO:
+* Rescale drawing when image is bigger than the window.
+* Add multithreading to allow drawing during slow setups.
+[ Help on this is welcome! ]

 ## Tested systems
 * **Windows 10** / **VS 2017** / **OF ~0.11**